-- 1. Click the Modify a List radio button. - 2.
-Click the Add button. - 3.
-Enter a Data Key List Name.
+- 1. Click the Add button.

+- 2. Enter a Data Key List Name.
 Data Key List names are one to eight characters in length and are constructed using uppercase letters, numbers, and spaces.
-The first character must be a letter. - 4.
-Select the key Number, Type and Value. - Click the Modify button to transfer this information to the Data Key List New Contents list box. - 6.
-Repeat steps 4 and 5 until all desired keys have been defined. - 7.
-Click the OK button. - 8.
-Click the Select List for Panel radio button. - 9.
-Select the new list from the Data Key List drop box. - 10.
-Click the Exit button.
+The first character must be a letter.

+- 3. Select the key Number, Type and Value.

+- Click the Modify button to transfer this information to the Data Key List New Contents list box.

+- 5. Repeat steps 3 and 4 until all desired keys have been defined.

+- 6. Click the OK button.

+- 7. Click the Exit button.